Rocky779/CampusAnalytics/README.md

 InsightUBC's "Managing Course Section Data" functionality is designed to handle datasets comprising details about course sections at UBC.
 This entails parsing JSON data to extract crucial information such as id, title, department, instructor, pass, fail etc.

-- **Dataset Format:** Course section datasets are structured JSON files, meticulously organized to conform to specific schema requirements established by the application.
+- **Dataset Format:** Course section datasets are structured JSON files, organized to conform to specific schema requirements established by the specifications of the application.

-- **Adding Datasets:** Users can seamlessly incorporate datasets into InsightUBC using the addDataset method.
+- **Adding Datasets:** Users can  incorporate datasets into InsightUBC using the addDataset method.

 - **Data Processing:** During the addition of a dataset, the adding dataset method undertakes the task of processing the JSON data.
 This process involves parsing the dataset, meticulously validating its structure, and transforming it into a format suitable for seamless querying and analysis.